Two Types of Vibration Control

 That was pretty technical, but, in a nutshell, those are the two most popular ways to deal with the issue of vibration control.
 Each is useful in different situations.
 Different materials are often used for these two types of vibration control, but a recently created proprietary substance called Sorbothane can actually do the work of both, when used in the right way.

-Sorbothane is viscoelastic.
+Sorbothane material is viscoelastic.
 This means that it has some liquid-like properties, such as the ability to absorb vibrations.
 It also, though, has some qualities that are little like a spring.
 It can absorb vibration energy and release it later as heat energy.
 These qualities mean that Sorbothane can be used for both vibration isolation and vibration damping, depending on how it is used in the machine in question.

 Interested in learning more about how Sorbothane can work as a vibration damper for your product?
-Contact us today to learn more.
+Contact us today to learn how Sorbothane can work for your application.